RealThe3D/asomataru/README.md

 # Asomataru by The3D#1120

-Asomataru is a discord bot that is running on Discord.js v13 and Heroku for 24/7 Hosting!!
+Asomataru is a open-source discord bot that is running on discord.js v14, using TypeScript!

 ## Wanna add the bot?
 Use this link: